Haeun-Oh/Titanic---Macine-Learning-from-Disaster/README.md

-# Titanic-Macine Learning from Disaster
+# Titanic-Machine Learning from Disaster
 :ship: